MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.PersonalContacts/New-MgUserContactFolderChildFolder.md

 # New-MgUserContactFolderChildFolder

 ## SYNOPSIS
-The collection of child folders in the folder.
-Navigation property.
-Read-only.
-Nullable.
+Create a new contactFolder as a child of a specified folder.
+You can also create a new contactFolder under the user's default contact folder.

 ## SYNTAX